Sukhi-0001/CodeJournal/README.md

-Got it!
-Since it's for your personal practice, here's an updated version of the **README.md** that's more focused on your personal journey and coding practice.

----

 # **CodeJournal**

 Welcome to **CodeJournal** — my personal coding journal.
 This repository is dedicated to solving competitive programming problems, mastering data structures and algorithms (DSA), and documenting my progress along the way.